 Research has shown that the human brain is best at learning 4 to 7 pieces of new information at a time.
-So, when you've got a tricky part in your music, break it into small pieces.
+So, when you have got a tricky part in your music, break it into small pieces.
 Sometimes this means playing one phrase at a time.
 Other times it can mean just playing 4-7 notes.
-It depends on how difficult the passage is.
-Experiment and over time you'll develop a good sense of how far you need to break things down to learn them well.
+It depends on how complicated the passage is.
+Experiment, and over time you will develop a good sense of how far you need to break things down to learn them well.

-As you improve the small chunks, you can work on four to seven chunks together, then put larger parts together and so on, until the whole section is mastered.
-It's like learning to read, by starting letter by letter, then by recognizing individual words, then sentences, etc.
+As you improve the small chunks, you can work on four to seven chunks together, then put larger parts together until the whole section is mastered.
+It is like learning to read, by starting letter by letter, then by recognizing individual words, then sentences, etc.